 Which is Better: Thick Cut Pork Chops or Thin Cut Pork Chops?

-Thick cut boneless pork chops typically work better when smoking them as they hold their shape better while cooking and do not dry out as easily as thin cut bonesless pork chops when exposed to indirect heat like in smoking recipes.
+Thick cut boneless pork chops typically work better when smoking them as they hold their shape better while cooking and do not dry out as easily as thin cut boneless pork chops when exposed to indirect heat like in smoking recipes.
 However, thin cut bone-in ribs can still be used if desired but will require less time for cooking for optimum results in terms of texture and juiciness of the meat once it is finished being smoked.

 What Recipe Should I Use When Making Smoked Pork Chops?